'Smash you': Hero commuter protects woman on Sydney train

 "F**k Islam.
 F**k your god.
 F**k your mosque.
 Get off my d**k.
 I'll shoot you in the head.
 I'll also shoot you in the head," the man said, according to one viewer's translation.

-"He is speaking Arabic with Lebanese accent.
+"He is speaking Arabic with a Lebanese accent.
 He's not very coherent but appears he has something against Muslims.
-Obviously he's Christian, as he uses the word Rab which means God," one person claimed in a comment.
+Obviously, he's Christian, as he uses the word Rab which means God," one person claimed in a comment.

 Passengers remained calm throughout the alarming ordeal – a detail viewers of the video found particularly admirable.